Sarah Berglind

-Sarah Berglind (born February 10, 1996) is a Swedish ice hockey goaltender who played for Modo Hockey and the Swedish national team.
+Sarah Berglind (born February 10, 1996) is a retired Swedish ice hockey goaltender who played for Modo Hockey and the Swedish national team.

 Career

 Berglind made her SDHL debut at the age of 16 with Modo in 2012.
 She would then play another 5 seasons with the club.
 In 2018, she announced she was leaving hockey after her brother died in a workplace accident.

 International

 She participated at the 2017 IIHF Women's World Championship.
 She would then play two games for Sweden at the 2018 Winter Olympics.